OpenVIS: Open-vocabulary Video Instance Segmentation: Method

-To address the domain gap between training natural images and test masked images when use CLIP to classify instance and the high computation-cost for $N$ instances, we propose the InstCLIP for efficient open-vocabulary instance representation and classification, utilizing the mask proposals to generate the attention masks for Instance Guidance Attention.
-The generated attention masks can guide different instance tokens to represent different instances in a single forward pass of CLIP vision encoder.
-Specifically, InstCLP is a Vision Transformer~\cite{dosovitskiy2020image} adopted from the pre-trained CLIP vision encoder.
-It consists of $L$ Instance Guidance Attention layers that take the input of concatenated tokens $X_t^{l-1} \in \mathbb{R}^{1+N+P}$ from the previous attention layer and the guidance attention mask $\mathcal{M} \in \mathbb{R} ^ {(1+N+P) \times (1+N+P)}$:
+Leveraging pre-trained VLMs like CLIP~\cite{radford2021learning} for zero-shot capabilities by directly inputting masked instance images is suboptimal and inefficient for real-time video tasks due to the domain gap between pre-training on natural images and testing on masked images, as well as the need to run CLIP vision encoder $N$ times per frame.
+The proposed InstCLIP efficiently represents each instance with an instance token, enabling open-vocabulary instance classification and providing strong open-vocabulary tracking capabilities.
+Specifically, InstCLIP is a Vision Transformer~\cite{dosovitskiy2020image} adapted from the pre-trained CLIP vision encoder, consisting of $L$ Instance Guidance Attention layers.
+We generate attention masks from mask proposals for Instance Guidance Attention to guide $N$ instance tokens to embed $N$ instances in a single forward pass through the encoder.
+Instance Guidance Attention takes as input the concatenated tokens $X_t^{l-1} \in \mathbb{R}^{1+N+P}$ from the previous attention layer and the guidance attention mask $\mathcal{M} \in \mathbb{R} ^ {(1+N+P) \times (1+N+P)}$:

 where $W^q, W^k, W^v$ are weights of query, key, and value projection layer, respectively. $X_t^{l-1}$ consists of vision tokens $V_t \in \mathbb{R}^{\frac{H}{32} \times \frac{W}{32} \times C}$ from image patch embedding, $N$ initial instance tokens $I^l\in\mathbb{R}^{N\times C}$, and a register token $R^l\in\mathbb{R}^{1\times C}$. $P$ is the number of vision tokens.
 The register token, inspired by \cite{darcet2023vision}, is a token permitted to attend to all vision tokens.
 It plays the role of collecting low-informative feature, which helps obtain cleaner attention maps from instance tokens to vision tokens.